Advertisement

 Closed

-The MHA is not qualifying applicants and has no available units for the state-aided Walkling Court development at this time, as it is in redevelopment.
+The MHA is not qualifying applicants and has no available units for the state-aided Walkling Court development at this time as it is in redevelopment.
 Applicants are advised to visit open waitlists for family and elderly/disabled housing.
-Applications can be submitted online or in person via paper application.
-Applications can be mailed or dropped off at the main office.
+Applications can be submitted online or via paper copy.

 This waitlist is currently closed.
 It is monitored nightly — you'll be alerted when it reopens.